 Fremantle is a mid-sized suburb in Western Australia within the Fremantle local government area (postcode 6160).
-With a population of 9,251, the suburb has an established demographic with a median age of 41.
+The area has roughly 9,251 residents and an established family demographic, with a median age of 41.
 Households earn a median income of $95K per year, with an average household size of 2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.6% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, community & personal service.
+Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Australian, Irish.

 Fremantle is served by 6 schools, including 4 primary, 2 secondary.
 The average ICSEA score is 1121, which is well above the national average of 1,000.
 Public transport access includes 65 bus stops.
 Healthcare facilities include 1 public hospital.

-From an investment perspective, Fremantle offers a gross rental yield of 3.8%, rated as moderate yield.
+On the investment side, The gross rental yield works out to roughly 4.3%, which reads as moderate yield.
 Property prices are near the state median ($918K/$951K).
 The price-to-income ratio of 9.7x is considered moderate.
 House prices have moved +13.6% year-on-year.
+Population growth of +2.6% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.